gogobook/my-asp-dot-net/ch4.md

 Let’s get into an example to define a base class Shape .
-Something that’s common with shapes—no matter whether they are rectangles or ellipses—is that they have position and size.
+Something that’s common with shapes——no matter whether they are rectangles or ellipses——is that they have position and size.
 For position and size, corresponding classes are defined that are contained within the Shape class.
 The Shape class defines read-only properties Position and Shape that are initialized using auto property initializers (code file